Claims – How to make a claim

 The main reason you buy home insurance, claiming enables you to repair or replace your home and belongings should the worst happen.
-This is how it works.

 - 24hr claims notification phone line.